ChristinWeingartner/Portfolio/README.md

 # Hi there,

-My name is Christin Mietschnig and I'm a software developer from Austria.
+My name is Christin Mietschnig and I'm a software developer from Austria. <br />
 You can find me on [![LinkedIn][1.2]][1].

 ## Projects